Choosing an Image Provider

 YOUR COMPLETE IMAGING PROVIDER

-*Most advanced OPEN MRI for your safety and comfort with superior image quality. ** Large SHORTBORE MRI which translates to greater patient comfort. ***One of the few LOW DOSE Radiation CT Scanner technologies in Wisconsin.
+*Most advanced OPEN MRI for your safety and comfort with superior image quality. ** Large SHORTBORE MRI which translates to greater patient comfort. ***One of the few LOWEST DOSE Radiation CT Scanner technologies in Wisconsin.

 WHAT IS AN MRI?

 A Magnetic Resonance Imaging (MRI) is a test done to see organs and other structures in the body.
 It uses magnetic fields and radio wave pulses to create images of the body.
 The MRI machine varies in shape configuration depending on use of a closed or open design.
 There is little preparation needed when getting an MRI.
 Unless instructed otherwise, a patient can eat normally and take his/her medications (if any are taken) before an MRI exam.